hossein1376/YummyFingerFood/readme.md

 # Yummy Fingerfood
-A simple online restaurant website created with Django.
-It features a registration app, user profile, menu and ordering and more.
+A simple restaurant website created with Django.
+It features a user app for registration and profile, a menu app and an app for placing orders.
+This project utilizes custom user model and I'm planning to add an API endpoint for integrating via a front-end framework later on.